celestiaorg/docs/docs/nodes/itn-deploy-rollup.md

-# Deploy A Sovereign Rollup
+# Deploy a sovereign rollup

 ## Description